 To set the converter monitor, for example, the vehicle may have to be driven a certain distance at a variety of different speeds.
 The requirements for the various monitors can vary considerably from one vehicle manufacturer to another, so there is no "universal" drive cycle that will guarantee all the monitors will be set and ready.

-Mike Cole of the National Center for Vehicle Emissions Control and Safety (NCVECS) at Colorado State University says some vehicles require very specific drive cycles (called "drive traces" if you perform them on a road simulator or dyno) to activate certain self-checks like the catalyst and EVAP monitors.
-NCVECS has compiled all the known drive traces for various vehicles on a CD and offers the package to technicians for $39.95.
-For more information, you can visit their website at www.ncvecs.colostate.edu.
+Some vehicles require very specific drive cycles (called "drive traces" if you perform them on a road simulator or dyno) to activate certain self-checks like the catalyst and EVAP monitors.

-Some vehicles with known readiness issues include 1996-í98 Mitsubishis (which require a very specific drive cycle), and 1996 Subarus and Volvo 850 Turbos (turning the key off clears all the readiness flags, so donít turn the vehicle off after driving).
-On 1997 Toyota Tercel and Paseo, the readiness flag for the EVAP monitor never will set, and no dealer fix is yet available.
-Other vehicles that often have a "not ready" condition for the EVAP and catalytic converter monitors include 1996-98 Volvos, 1996-98 Saab and 1996-97 Nissan 2.0L 200SX.
+Most of the known readiness issues are on older cars, including 1996-1998 Mitsubishi (which require a very specific drive cycle), and 1996 Subaru and Volvo 850 Turbo (turning the key off clears all the readiness flags, so don't turn the vehicle off after driving).
+On 1997 Toyota Tercel and Paseo, the readiness flag for the EVAP monitor never will set!
+Other vehicles that often have a "not ready" condition for the EVAP and catalytic converter monitors include 1996-1998 Volvo, 1996-1998 Saab and 1996-1997 Nissan 2.0L 200SX.

 If the MIL comes on while driving, or remains on after starting the engine, it means OBD II has detected a problem.
 The lamp will usually remain on - unless the fault does not reoccur in three consecutive drive cycles that encounter the same operating conditions, or the fault is not detected for another 40 drive cycles.
 If OBD II sees no further evidence of the problem, it will turn off the MIL and erase the code.